tensorflow/minigo/README.md

 ### Validating on a different set of data

-This might be useful if you have some known set of 'good data' to test your netowrk against, e.g., a set of pro games.
+This might be useful if you have some known set of 'good data' to test your network against, e.g., a set of pro games.
 Assuming you've got a set of .sgfs with the proper komi & boardsizes, you'll want to preprocess them into the .tfrecord files, by running something similar to